 I am chuffed to beans that I’ve had more people start to follow me, so thank you to all of you.
 I really appreciate all the likes, comments, shares and retweets as it does help my posts to reach more people.
 I write for the love of it and to share things that I think will help people or just make them feel good.

 I’ve updated the About Tea and Cake for the Soul page so you can read more of what this blog is all about.
-I also now have a page that lists where else my writing has been published as well as links to all the other web pages that I run.
+I also now have a Work With Me page that lists where else my writing has been published, as well as links to all the other web pages that I run.
 (I do get around!)